UoMResearchIT/r-shinysender/README.md

 Install R following instructions at <https://docs.rstudio.com/resources/install-r/> (I went with most recent version (4.1.1 at time of writing).
 Note `r-base` with Ubuntu 20.04 is very old, so don't use Ubuntu provided packages.
 Set up the symlinks as described on that page.

-Start R as root, and install shiny, rmarkdown and packrat packages:
+Start R as root, and install shiny, rmarkdown, devtools and packrat packages:

 `sudo R`

-`install.packages(c("shiny", "rmarkdown", "packrat"))`
+`install.packages(c("shiny", "rmarkdown", "packrat", "devtools"))`

 `q()`